smartoptics/sosnmp/docs/source/docs/snmp-design.rst

   + Implements MIB objects in code

 From human perspective, MIB is a text file written in a subset of ASN.1 language.
-We maintain `a collection
-<https://github.com/lextudio/mibs.snmplabs.com/tree/master/asn1>`_ of 9000+ MIB modules that you can
-use for your projects.
+We maintain a collection of 9000+ MIB modules on `mibs.pysnmp.com`_ that you can use for your projects.

 PySNMP converts ASN.1 MIB files into Python modules, then SNMP engine loads those modules at runtime on demand.
 PySNMP MIB modules